-Health behaviours such as tobacco smoking, physical activity, sedentary behavior, and eating patterns are critical determinants of cardiovascular health.
-They influence the development of risk factors such as obesity, high blood pressure, diabetes, and blood lipids.
+Health behaviours such as tobacco smoking, physical activity, sedentary behaviour, and eating patterns are critical determinants of cardiovascular health.
+They influence the development of risk factors such as obesity, high blood pressure, diabetes and blood lipids.
 Social and physical environments exert profound influence over health behaviours.
 Behavioural and environmental interventions can assist people to improve their cardiovascular health.

 Goals of the Cluster

 - Developing and evaluating new interventions to help people improve and maintain personal health behaviours and self-management;

 - Translating knowledge about proven interventions to individuals, health care professionals and health care delivery systems;